In Selma, A 'Final Crossing' For John Lewis Across The Edmund Pettus Bridge

 In March 1965, a 25-year-old Lewis and hundreds of other civil rights advocates planned to march from Selma to Montgomery to draw attention to the need for voting rights in the state, which was infamous for denying African Americans the right to vote.

-"We're marching today to dramatize to the nation, dramatize to the world the hundreds and thousands of Negro citizens of Alabama that are denied the right to vote," Lewis said.
+"We're marching today to dramatize to the nation, dramatize to the world, the hundreds and thousands of Negro citizens of Alabama that are denied the right to vote," Lewis said.
 "We intend to march to Montgomery to present said grievance to Governor George C. Wallace."

-But as Lewis led the group across the Edmund Pettus Bridge in Selma, he saw a line of white Alabama State Troopers blocking their path.
-The commander's orders were clear: Gov. George Wallace had proclaimed the march illegal.
+But as Lewis led the group across the Edmund Pettus Bridge in Selma, he saw a line of white Alabama state troopers blocking their path.
+The commander's orders were clear: Wallace had proclaimed the march illegal.

 "You're ordered to disperse," said Maj.
 John Cloud of the Alabama Department of Public Safety.
 "Go home or go to your church.
 This march will not continue."